 If you normally write in a public place such as a library or coffee shop, try a more private one.
 Mix up the way that you write.
 Sit in a sunny park, and write with pen and paper if you normally use a computer.
 Go to a shopping mall and people watch while you write.

 If you can afford to, get away for a night or longer, enjoying your very own writing retreat.
+At home there are usually many distractions.

 10. Partner up with another writer